william-bratches/google-maps-react/README.md

 * Figure out more consistent naming scheme between actions and reducers
 * Alphabetize objects, code naming details
 * Better visual design (I am admittedly not a UX designer)
 * CSS stylesheet is pretty basic.
-Ideally, it would be SASS (or CSS4!) that composites multiple classes.
+Ideally, it would be SASS or SCSS that composites multiple well-ordered classes.